Quality matters when hiring for a big project. Call a Best Pick now!

 Maintaining your new LVT flooring

-LVT is an amazing flooring material in terms of cleaning and maintaining, compared to its natural counterparts.
+LVT is an amazing flooring material in terms of cleaning and maintenance, compared to its natural counterparts.
 As long as you follow the same guidelines as any other hard flooring surface, your LVT will last for many years and retain the original look that you chose:

 - Sweep or vacuum every day